splunk/splunk-jenkins-otel/README.md

     - Click the `Advanced...` button to open up dialogs to set an APM `Service name` and `Service namespace`

-4. Once traces are going in you should see your Jenkins Instance as an APM Service.
+## I've verified traces are going in to Splunk APM.
+Where should I see my Jenkins Instance in Splunk APM?
+    - Splunk APM will show your Jenkins instance as the same value you have input in The Jenkins Otel Collector setup's `Service name` and `Service namespace` settings
-    - Each of the Pipelines running in Jenkins will be treated as a Service Endpoint
+    - Each of the Pipelines running in the Jenkins instance will be treated as a Service Endpoint in Splunk APM
     - A basic [Jenkins dashboard](./dashboards/Jenkins-Service-Endpoint-OTEL-APM.json) is included in this repository as a starting point
         1. Filter by your environment variable
         2. Filter by your Jenkins Service Name